ChrisChae00/clinical-copilot/api/README.md

 ## Routes
 - GET `/health`: checks if the Ollama server is running.
+- POST `/generate-str`: takes a prompt and generation parameters, returns generated string from the model.
-- POST `/generate`: takes a JSON body with a "prompt" field and returns the LLM response.
+- POST `/generate-json`: takes a prompt and generation parameters, returns generated JSON from the model (format: json mode).
-- POST `/process-context`: take the DOM and current context and return a combined context.
+- WIP POST `/process-context`: take the DOM and current context and return a combined context.
 > Route detail definitions and example requests in `api/routes/` folder.